Risk Factors for Elder Abuse

 For professional home caregivers, maintaining contact with their home care agency’s leadership and keeping themselves alert to changes in their client's health, demeanor, and abilities is vital to protecting seniors from abuse.
 As a caregiver, you must understand each of the different forms of abuse and how they relate to your clients.
 This is especially important when we realize that 60% of abusers are adult children or spouses of their victims which means that we are likely to be our clients first line of defense against abusive activities within their home.

-If you are looking for an in-home caregiver from a reputable agency, or if you would like to work for a reputable home care agency, please contact us at Alegre Health Care.
+If you are looking for elder care in Stockton or the nearby areas from a reputable agency, or if you would like to work for a reputable home care agency, please contact us at Alegre Health Care.